2.3 Critical Issues in GenAI

 Bias

 GenAI tools are trained on a range of data, and some frontier models like GPT and other large language models (LLMs) were trained on a wide range of sources including internet sites, books, reports, and datasets.
 Biases inherent in the training data — those that may discriminate against or marginalize underrepresented, minority, and equity-deserving groups — may appear in the outputs generated by these tools.
 While efforts have been made by companies like OpenAI to create ‘guardrails’ to prevent hateful and discriminatory results from being generated, the risk of bias persists in the limitations of the training data itself.
-That is to say existing biases in the training data may make a discriminatory result statistically more likely, so the genAI tool is more likely to produce that result.
+That is to say existing biases in the training data may make a discriminatory result statistically more likely, so the genAI application is more likely to produce that result.

 For instance, in a prompt to generate a story about slaying a dragon, the probabilistic result is to have a prince (and not a princess) slay the dragon because that is the most common pattern in the training data.
-This somewhat innocuous example points to the broader risk of unexamined bias in genAI results; that is to say, the result doesn’t have to be hate speech to be harmful, nor does it have to be extreme to be biased.
+This somewhat innocuous example points to the broader risk of unexamined bias in the responses; that is to say, the result doesn’t have to be hate speech to be harmful, nor does it have to be extreme to be biased.
 Take a look at this video from the London Interdisciplinary School (2023) for more insight.

 Users, either consciously or unconsciously, may also inject bias into their prompts, resulting in biased output.
 Being aware of one’s own attitudes, beliefs, and prejudices will enable the user to reflect on the situation and mitigate any potential harm through a thorough review of both the prompt and output.